MayaFlux/MayaFlux/docs/Tutorials/SculptingData.md

 // etc.
 ```

 Why is this useful?
 Because buffers own **processing chains**.
-And processing chains are where you'll insert effects, analysis, transformations—everything that turns passive playback into active processing.
+And processing chains are where you'll insert processes, analysis, transformations—everything that turns passive playback into active processing.

 Each buffer has a method:
 ```cpp
 auto chain = buffers[0]->get_processing_chain();
 ```

 This gives you access to the chain that currently handles that buffer's data.
 Right now, the chain just reads from the Container and writes to the hardware.
 But you can modify that chain.
+- Add processors.
+- Analyze data.
-Add processors.
-Insert effects.
-Analyze data.
-Route to different destinations.
+- Route to different destinations.

 This is the foundation for Section 3.
 You load a file, get the buffers, access their chains, and inject processing into those chains.